VjunetXuuftofi/beetss/FAQ.md

 **I don't see a beet emoji on my phone?**

-That's because it hasn't been approved yet.
-The question above was written in light of the inevitability of its approval.
+~~That's because it hasn't been approved yet.
+The question above was written in light of the inevitability of its approval.~~ It will arrive on your phone in mid 2025!

 **So...why does this site exist?**